 I can’t call our living room and dining room complete until we finally hang curtains.
 Unfortunately, extra long curtain rods are incredibly expensive.
-I went searching for ideas to make my own inexpensive DIY curtain rods and found tons of inspiration.
+I went searching for ideas to make my own inexpensive DIY curtain rods and found tons of curtain rod inspiration.

 So I headed to the hardware store and left with the supplies for 3 super cheap DIY curtain rods.

 This post may contain affiliate links – you get to buy stuff you want and support future DIY projects on Lovely Etc. at the same time.
 See my full disclosure here.